 The bed is the heart of the bedroom and should be a place for you to relax and regenerate.
-For this reason, you should urgently avoid anything else like eating, working, watching TV.
+For this reason, you should urgently avoid everything else here, such as eating, working, watching TV.

-If you have a partner, you should buy a bed system with two slatted frames and two mattresses that are tailored to your needs.
-Otherwise, either of you could lose out and suffer from back pain.
+If you have a partner, you should buy a bed system with two slatted frames and two mattresses that are adapted to your needs.
+Otherwise, one of the two of you could lose out and suffer from back pain.
 The classic sleeping positions are:

-For posture, sleeping on your back has the advantage that your head and trunk are in a neutral body position, which means that your weight is more evenly distributed.
+For posture, sleeping on your back has the advantage that your head and torso are in a neutral body position, which means that your weight is more evenly distributed.
 It is best to sleep on your back on a flat pillow.
-However, the situation also favors snoring and there may be more pauses in breathing.
+However, the location also favors snoring and there may be more pauses in breathing.

 People who sleep on their stomachs twist their spine in an unnatural position.
 If the neck is also turned to the side, this is also twisted.
 This can cause pain in the lower back and neck, as well as other postural problems in those who sleep on their stomach.
 If you constantly look at your smartphone or sit in front of the computer a lot, you have an even higher risk of postural damage.

-Side sleepers, who lie down in an embryonic position while sleeping, usually lie down on their less-used side.
+Side sleepers who lie down in an embryonic position while sleeping usually lie on their side that is not used much.
 Means that right-handed people prefer to sleep on their left side and vice versa.
 Due to the relief of the spine, the embryonic position is also comfortable for pregnant women.

 This position should have a slight flexion of the knees and arms and be gently folded.
 You should have a smooth, straight posture line across your neck, spine, and buttocks.
 The natural position of your spine does not cause postural damage and the likelihood of snoring or sleep apnea is lower.

 This position is also very comfortable for your brain, as your body feels safe and the dominant arms and legs as well as organs and genitals are protected.
-However, it is recommended to sleep on the left side, as this will also supply your body with blood because your heart is relieved.
+However, it is advisable to sleep on the left side, as this way your body can also be supplied with blood because your heart is relieved.

-Surely you have at least some of these examples that provide light in your bedroom.
+Here and there an LED light from your electronic devices flashes, the apartment has no shutters, the street lights and the moon let light into your room or you are kissed awake by the sunlight in the morning, although it is probably not possible for you to get up yet.
+All of these things can disrupt and negatively affect your sleep.
+Surely you also have at least some of the examples that provide light in your bedroom.
 Nowadays it is actually not that easy to avoid light sources.
 But actually not that difficult.
-Here and there an LED light from your electronic devices flashes, the apartment has no shutters, the street lights and the moon let light into your room or you are kissed awake by the sunlight in the morning, although it is probably not yet time for you to get up.
-All of these things can disrupt and negatively affect your sleep.

 Try to remove any unnecessary light sources from your bedroom and make it as dark as possible.
-Here's what you can do to improve your sleeping environment:
+These aspects can help improve your sleeping environment: